 Just ahead, around a bend, you’ll notice a driving range down to the right.
 Here, you should bear left, following the woods road uphill.
 In a short distance, you’ll reach a junction where the blue-blazed High Quarry Trail begins.
 The High Quarry Trail proceeds ahead on the woods road, but you should turn right onto a footpath, continuing to follow the white blazes.
 You’ll notice a rusted rail - a remnant of the narrow-gauge railroad that once served the quarry - embedded in the trail.

 The trail passes a water-filled quarry pit on the left and widens to a woods road.
 A short distance ahead, you’ll come to another intersection where the red-blazed Sylvan Glen Trail begins.
-You should bear left and continue to follow the white blazes along the woods road, which climbs gradually, curving sharply to the left.
+Bear left and continue to follow the white blazes along the woods road, which climbs gradually, curving sharply to the left.

 The trail passes under a rock bridge and bears left, leaving the rim of the quarry and descending slightly.
 Soon, it turns sharply right and passes another quarry pit (filled with water) and a small stone shed (once used to store explosives) on the left.
 The trail goes through a gap in a stone wall and turns right to parallel it.

 Just ahead, you’ll reach another junction where the red-blazed Sylvan Glen Trail comes in from the right.
-You should turn left here, following the joint route of the blue and red trails.
+You should turn left here, following the co-aligned blue and red trails.
 The trails head uphill and, as they level off, they split.
 Bear left to stay on the blue trail, which continues along a level woods road.